 Manage their expectations, by reminding them at the end of each day that they'll be going again tomorrow.
 Watch to see how they react and listen to what they say.
 If they seem worried, they’re probably still adjusting to the change, but if you’re concerned about anything they tell you or how they’re behaving, make an appointment to speak to their teacher.

-Avoid play-dates and clubs for the first few weeks if you can help it, and don’t organise any big weekends.
+Even if social distancing measures have been relaxed by the time your child starts school, avoid play-dates and clubs for the first few weeks if you can help it, and don’t organise any big weekends.
 They’re going to be tired, so enjoy some quiet time together and take things easy as they get used to school life.

 If your child is a 'summer baby', they may take a little longer to settle in, so if there’s something you think will make it easier for them (maybe they have a special blanket or toy), speak to their teacher and see if this can be accommodated.
 Sometimes having a little ribbon or just the label from a favourite teddy in their pocket can make all the difference.